alicevillar/Simple_Linear_Regression_Salary_Prediction/README.md

 ## Problem Statement:

-Company X provided you with the employee data with the salary and experience time of the market.
-The company is going to hire a new employee and wants you to estimate the salary for the new employee considering the time of experience.
+Company X provided you with employee data containing information about its employees experience time and salaries.
+The company is about to hire a new employee and wants you to estimate the salary for the new employee considering the time of experience.

 ### Tool: jupyter notebook